-- INTERSCALENE NERVE BLOCK A combination of local anesthetics are used to numb your shoulder and arm so your brain will not receive any pain signals during and immediately after surgery.
+• INTERSCALENE NERVE BLOCK - A combination of local anesthetics are used to numb your shoulder and arm so your brain will not receive any pain signals during and immediately after surgery.
 The length of effect varies from person to person, but the block usually provides 8-12 hours of pain relief.
 You will notice a gradual increase in pain as this begins to wear off at which time you can increase the frequency of the oral pain medications as needed.

-- ORAL PAIN MEDICATIONS
+• ORAL PAIN MEDICATIONS

+You will be sent home on a few different pain medications, the combination of which is intended to give you the best pain relief possible as each medication works through a different mechanism of action.
+Please only take these medications as directed and call our office with any questions or concerns you may have.

-- o Tylenol 500 mg
+o Tylenol 500 mg

-- Start by taking one tablet every four to six hours when you arrive home after surgery so you have some medication on board when the block wears off.
-You should take this on a regular schedule for the first few days after surgery

-- Naproxen 500 mg
+Start by taking one tablet every four to six hours when you arrive home after surgery so you have some medication on board when the block wears off.
+You should take this on a regular schedule for the first few days after surgery o Naproxen 500 mg o Tramadol 50 mg

 - Take 1 tablet twice per day to help with pain and inflammation.
-You will take this for 2 weeks.

-- You should take this medication with food.
+You will take this for 2 weeks. - You should take this medication with food.

-- o Tramadol 50 mg

-- This is a non-narcotic pain medication.

-- You may take this medication every 4-6 hours as needed for moderate level pain (pain scale 4-7).
+- This is a non-narcotic pain medication. - You may take one tablet as needed every 4-6 hours for moderate pain (pain level 4-7).

-- Oxycodone 5 mg
+Oxycodone 5 mg

-- This is a narcotic medication.

-- If the Tylenol and Tramadol are not controlling your pain, you may take one to two tablets every 4-6 hours as needed for severe pain (pain level 8-10).
+- This is a narcotic medication. - You may take this medication if the Tylenol and Tramadol are not controlling your pain. - You may take one to two tablets every 4-6 hours as needed for severe pain (pain level 8-10).